 Most businesses use the cloud to store and share documents and data.
-Cloud computing saves money, resources and can offer better security flexibility than in-house hardware and networks.
+Cloud computing saves money and resources and can offer better security flexibility than in-house hardware and networks.
 However, it comes with some risk when businesses fail to do their due diligence, leaving their cloud vulnerable to threat actors and cybercriminals.
-For instance, lacking the proper cloud security policies has left 60 percent of all cloud data at risk.

 The Importance of Cloud Security and Catching Breaches Fast

-To protect your company from threat actors and limit data loss or exposure, you need to prevent and detect cloud security breaches as soon as possible.
+To protect your company from threat actors and limit data loss or exposure, you need to prevent and detect cloud security breaches ASAP

 If you don’t catch a breach right away, threat actors may leak, sell, and otherwise tamper with sensitive data, leading to financial and legal damages.
 If data is leaked, companies run into compliance issues and failure to meet regulation standards.
 This can quickly further derail getting operations back up and running, and come with costly fines imposed by governing bodies.

 The longer you wait to act, the more likely consumer data will be in danger.
 Malicious third parties may use, sell, and access victims’ important personal information such as:

 - Bank account numbers

 - Social security numbers

 Cloud Security Breach Indicators to Look Out For

 Here’s a list of cloud security breach indicators that you should be cognizant of in your organization’s daily operations: